-We tell you how to visit the Pumice Field in Catamarca, a province in northwestern Argentina that offers one of the most beautiful mountain landscapes with countless volcanoes, dunes and scenic routes.
+We tell you how to visit Campo de Piedra Pomez in Catamarca (a pumice field), a province in northwestern Argentina that offers one of the most beautiful mountain landscapes with countless volcanoes, dunes and scenic routes.

 Although most tourists, both nationals and foreigners, only visit the provinces of Salta and Jujuy in the northwest of Argentina, Catamarca offers virgin, little known and impressive landscapes.

-We traveled through the area closest to the Andes Mountains in the province, taking Route 40 and then taking Route 43 to the town of El Peñón and Route 60 to Fiambalá.
+We traveled through the area closest to the Andes Mountains in the province, taking Route 40 and then taking Route 43 to the town of El Peñon and Route 60 to Fiambala.
+Our visit to Campo de Piedra Pomez was part of a 3-month trip through central and northern Argentina.

 🔝 Traveling in the area?
 Check out the rest of the things to do in Catamarca.